Jbaxend1/group-fs-react-shopping-list/INSTRUCTIONS.md

 ## Requirements

 We want to store a list of items to buy in a database, so we can build up our list over a period of time and then go shopping.

+- [x] Create database in Postico
+- [ ] Create a form for new items (name, quantity, unit)
+- [ ] GET to append the table of shopping items
+- [ ] DELETE function specific item from shopping list
+- [ ] PUT to updated once purchased
+- [ ] PUT to reset all items
+- [ ] DELETE to remove ALL items from the list and database

 There should be a form at the top of the page where we can add new items to the list.